-Any person wanting to keep any animal listed in the Schedule of the Dangerous Wild Animals Act 1976, in Preston must obtain a Dangerous Wild Animals Licence (DWA Licence) from Preston City Council.
+Any person wanting to keep a dangerous wild animal in Preston must obtain a Dangerous Wild Animals Licence (DWA Licence) from us.

 The Act does not apply to any dangerous wild animal kept in: